WICG/pending-beacon/README.md

   * Delete pending beacons for a site if a user clears site data.
   * Beacons registered in an incognito session do not persist to disk.
-* [#3] If a page is suspended (for instance, as part of a [bfcache]), beacons should be sent within 30 minutes or less of suspension, to keep the beacon send temporally close to the user's page visit.
+* [#3] If a page is suspended (for instance, as part of a [bfcache]), beacons should be sent within 10 minutes or less of suspension, to keep the beacon send temporally close to the user's page visit.
+  Network requests can reaveal information about users, like coarse IP location as networks change.
+Users can reasonably expect that this information isn't sent to sites after leaving a page, hence a low limit.
 Note that beacons lifetime is also capped by the browser's bfcache implementation.

 [#3]: https://github.com/WICG/unload-beacon/issues/3
 [#27]: https://github.com/WICG/unload-beacon/issues/27